playcanvas/engine/examples/README.md

 npm run thumbnails
 ```

-## Contributing an example
+## Creating an example

-The available examples are written in TypeScript as React component class under the paths `./src/examples/\<categoryName\>/\<exampleName>.tsx.
+The available examples are written as classes in TypeScript under the paths `./src/examples/\<categoryName\>/\<exampleName>.tsx.
-To create a new example you can copy any of the existing examples as a template and update their path.
+To create a new example you can copy any of the existing examples as a template and update it's path.

-Each example class extends the `Example` parent class and can implement three methods to define it's functionality:
+Each example extends the `Example` parent class and can implement three methods to define it's functionality:

 ### `example` function
 ```tsx